 The College Archives were re-named on Founders’ Day, Nov.
 6, 2000, in honor of long-time archivist Joan Olson and religion professor emeritus and college historian Joseph Shaw.

 Olson, informally known by many at St. Olaf as “Joan of Archives,” was the first professional archivist employed by the college.
 She began work in the St. Olaf archives in 1969.
-She retired in 1998, but continues to serve as archivist for St. John’s Lutheran Church in Northfield, and is active with the Northfield Historical Society.
+She retired in 1998, and for many years served as archivist for St. John’s Lutheran Church in Northfield, and the Northfield Historical Society.
 Olson earned a bachelor’s degree from Bucknell and a master’s degree from Cornell.

 Shaw served for two and a half years in the U.S. Navy during World War II before entering St. Olaf.
 He graduated in 1949; studied at the University of Oslo; earned a theology degree from Luther Theological Seminary in 1953; and earned a Ph.D. from Princeton Theological Seminary in 1958.
 He joined the St. Olaf faculty in 1957, teaching in the Religion Department until his retirement in 1991.
 Since then he has served as college historian and has written several studies of St. Olaf history.
 (For some of these, see Sources and Scripts.)